 There are two aggravating factors in total, and the state only needs to establish one of them to prove the first-degree.
 The first factor involves committing an act of burglary while armed with a dangerous weapon.
 The second involves committing a burglary when another person is lawfully present in the dwelling at the time of the offense.
 A conviction for first-degree home invasion carries as much as 20 years in prison and a maximum fine of $5,000.

 A Marquette burglary attorney could help construct a viable defense for these charges.
 In addition to making a case for an acquittal, an attorney could also help establish that the aggravating factors needed to prove first-degree home invasion are not present.
-This could result in significantly lowered criminal jeopardy in the event of conviction.
+This could result in significantly lowered criminal jeopardy in the event of a conviction.

 Burglary is a serious offense, and it requires a strong defense strategy.
 With the right approach, you could limit the consequences of a conviction—or avoid a conviction entirely.